 This is an intermediate course designed to prepare future industry professionals to address entertainment management as it relates to the lodging and food service industries.
 Students will participate in planning a profitable entertainment event designed to complement a hospitality enterprise.
-Prerequisite: Junior status.
 Ouarter Credit Hours 4.5